-Toddlers are amazing little people who bring joy and sometimes chaos to those that care for them, whether talking about parents or educators.
-During these early years, toddlers grow an incredible amount, gaining knowledge in every new experience they have.
+Toddlers are amazing little people who bring joy and sometimes chaos to those that care for them, whether talking to parents or educators.
+During these early years, toddlers grow incredibly, gaining knowledge in every new experience.
 At this age, independence is important too - with the required skills to encourage it, able to be gained on early childcare courses.

-In this blog, we’ll be providing you with five effective tips to encourage independence in toddlers, whether you’re coming at the issue from the viewpoint of a parent or childcare professional.
-By reading to the end, you’ll gain an insight into how to support their growth, while helping them to feel like they’re in control of who they are.
+In this blog, we’ll be providing you with five practical tips to encourage independence in toddlers, whether you’re coming at the issue from the viewpoint of a parent or childcare professional.
+By reading to the end, you’ll gain an insight into how to support their growth while helping them to feel like they’re in control of who they are.

 Tip #1 - Provide Ways For Toddlers to Be Independent

 As childcare courses will tell you, between the ages of 2 and 4, children naturally develop a strong sense of their own independence.
-This should absolutely be encouraged, and so, you should give them every opportunity to develop it, whether talking about simply putting their toys away or putting their wellies by the back door.
+This should be encouraged, so you should give them every opportunity to develop it, whether talking about simply putting their toys away or putting their wellies by the back door.
 These simple acts make them feel much more in control!

-Tip #2 - Give Choices, Rather Than Orders
+Tip #2 - As An Educator, Give Choices, Rather Than Orders As You Teach

 Tip #3 - Offer Sufficient Time For Tasks